-The engine cooling system is supplied from the factory with a specially treated mixture of water and, at least, 40 % of the additive G 13 (TLWW 774 I).
-The engine coolant additive is recognisable by its purple colour.
-This mixture of water and additive gives the necessary frost protection down to -25 °C (-13 °F) and protects the light alloy parts of the cooling system against corrosion.
-It also prevents scaling and considerably raises the boiling point of the coolant.
+The cooling system must be filled with a mixture of water and at least 40 % of our coolant additive G12+ or an additive with the specification TT-VW 774 F (it is dyed purple).
+This mixture provides the necessary freeze protection down to -25 °C and protects the alloy parts of the cooling system against corrosion.
+It also prevents scaling and raises the boiling point of the coolant.

-To protect the engine cooling system, the percentage of additive must always be at least 40 %, even in warm climates where anti-freeze protection is not required.
+The concentration of coolant must $\it always$ be at least 40% - even if freeze protection is not required.

-If greater frost protection is required in very cold climates, the proportion of additive can be increased.
-However, the percentage of additive should not exceed 60 %, as this would reduce the frost protection and, in turn, decrease the cooling capacity.
+If greater freeze protection is required in very cold climates, the proportion of the antifreeze additive G12+ can be increased.
+However, the percentage of coolant additives should not exceed 60%, as this would reduce the freeze protection.
+It would also reduce the cooling effect.
+A mixture with 60% additive will give antifreeze protection to approx. -40 °C.